microsoft/ai-chat-protocol/spec/README.md

 * `"messages"`: A list of messages, each containing "content" and "role", where "role" may be "assistant" or "user".
 A single-turn chat app may only contain 1 message, while a multi-turn chat app may contain multiple messages.
 * `"context"`: _Optional_.
 An object containing any additional context about the request, such as the temperature to use for the LLM.
 Each application may define its own context properties.
 See [example request context properties](#example-request-context).
-* `"session_state"`: _Optional._ An object containing the "memory" for the chat app, such as a user ID.
+* `"sessionState"`: _Optional._ An object containing the "memory" for the chat app, such as a user ID.

 ### Usage example